 There are many ways that adding movement to water can be accomplished.
 We have found that birds will use every water source available to them here.
 We have several types of water features for birds that are spread around our property for convenient access.

 Here is a short video showing three of our water features: the original Bubbler rock, a small fountain and a dripper on a birdbath.

 A water feature like the Bubbler can be done with pond liner material or a pre-formed pond as the base.
-It takes some time and effort to plan and install as it requires electricity for the pump and a heater.
+It takes some time and effort to plan and install as it requires electricity for the pump and a de-icer.
 It also can be an expensive investment when a contractor does it for you.
 The Bubbler is our own design, simple and effective with the added basin area seen below.
 The area has filled in with native plants surrounding it and it feels like 'home' to the birds.

 Perhaps you already have a Bubbler, either a pond or a pondless type.
 Are the birds coming down to use it?
 It is best to have the basin area only be about 2 1/2" - 3" deep at most.
 Moving the gravel around to make a smaller puddle area or two gives the birds some options.
 And, don't forget to have perches of different sizes available.
 Birds don't have good depth perception, so they need to grab onto a perch and get a close-up look before deeming it safe to get into the water.

 We'll post more on Bubbler type water features later.
 For now, here are a couple simple ideas one can get ready in a jiffy if you're just beginning.

 For a quick way to get some water moving, consider a fountain.
 I found a bowl and some decorative stone and added this small pump.
 A branch laid off to the side gives birds a perch to get a drink because the rocks and bowl may be slippery.
 The pump does require electricity and we added a timer to have it on only during the daytime.
 This one is on our front porch in the shade.